Know Your Enemy (Manic Street Preachers album): Track listing

-2022 Remixed Editions
+2022 rerelease

 On 9 September 2022, Manic Street Preachers released new 2- and 3-disc editions of Know Your Enemy.
 In putting together the reissue, Nicky Wire proposed resurrecting the two separate albums that the band had originally envisioned; James Dean Bradfield agreed on the condition that he was allowed to remix the tracks with Dave Eringa.
 This meant including six additional tracks not featured on the original release: the non-album single "The Masses Against the Classes", "Door to the River" from the compilation album Forever Delayed (but with the orchestra removed), the B-sides "Just a Kid" and "Groundhog Days" and the previously unreleased "Rosebud" and "Studies in Paralysis".
 The latter two were released as teaser singles in the weeks leading up to the reissue.
 Two other notable changes were that The Avalanches' remix of "So Why So Sad" replaced the original and that the track "Royal Correspondant" was removed.
 Furthermore, the "Masking Tape" excerpt ("Happy black days/Here's the summer...") originally included at the end of "Epicentre" was removed and added to the end of the track "Groundhog Days" and the Albert Camus quotation was removed from the outro of "The Masses Against the Classes."

-Note: On the standard 2-CD and vinyl editions, Door to the River is a 10-track album and Solidarity is a 12-track album.
+On the standard 2-CD and vinyl editions, Door to the River is a 10-track album and Solidarity is a 12-track album.
 On the 3-CD digibook edition, three alternative/original mixes and the outtake "Royal Correspondent" are added to disc one, while B-sides are added to disc two.
 None of these tracks have been remixed.
 The third disc contains demos.

+In a review of the re-release for Gigwise, Jimi Arundell stated that Know Your Enemy had finally been fully realised, commenting "What was once just a promising collection of hurried ideas, sprawling concepts and spiteful outbursts has now been honed into a coherent artistic statement".